amplience/amplience-sfcc-composable-commerce/docs/amplience/personalisation.md

 ## Personalised Containers

-Personalized container types have a few mandatory fields which define what content is selected for a given user.
+Personalised container types have a few mandatory fields which define what content is selected for a given user.

 - Default Content: This is a content link and can be a list of any content.
 This content is displayed when no matches are made.
 - Max Number of Matches: Defines the maximum number of matched content items that can be displayed.
 Content items past the limit (in order of variation appearance) will be silently removed.